jackeylu/NLP_with_Java_zh/chapter6/chapter6.md

 Best Category: misc.forsale
 ```

+For the  martinLuther text, we get the following output:
 ```
 Text: Luther taught that salvation and subsequently eternity in heaven is not earned by good deeds but is received only as a free gift of God's